arangodb/docs/oasis/cloud-migration-tool.md

 If replication is running normally, the command waits until all shards are in sync.
 The local cluster is then switched into read-only mode.
-After all shards are in-sync and the migration stopped, the target deployment is switched into normal mode (read/write) while the source cluster stays in read-only mode.
+After all shards are in-sync and the migration stopped, the target deployment is switched into normal mode (read/write).

 ```bash
 ./arangosync-migration stop \